July 1, 1985

 Gina got up and turned the typewriter, so she was facing away from the biker, toward the front window.
 Just as she got settled, a Dodge Tradesman van pulled up to the curb, and out climbed one of the largest human beings Gina had ever seen.

-From Jobs for Girls with Artistic Flair by June Gervais, to be published by Pamela Dorman Books, an imprint of Penguin Publishing Group, a division of Penguin Random House, LLC.
+From Jobs for Girls with Artistic Flair by June Gervais, published by Pamela Dorman Books, an imprint of Penguin Publishing Group, a division of Penguin Random House, LLC.
 Copyright © 2022 by June Gervais.
+Paperback version out now.